 MCG Legal can provide you with the assurance of skilled advice and representation to help you resolve your situation.
 Whether you are on the Gold Coast, Brisbane or anywhere else in Queensland, we will walk you through the available options and advise you on the path to take to achieve the best outcome for you.
 In some instances assets may be tied up in your marriage but no cash.
 DO NOT let that stop you from seeking legal advice.
 Many lawyers including MCG Legal can assist you in working around the financial issue.
 See our article “Affording Legal Fees”.

-We invite you to contact us regarding a free 30 minute initial consultation.
+We invite you to contact our experienced Gold Coast divorce lawyers today, regarding a free 30 minute initial consultation.